How to deal with damp

-- Combat condensation by improving ventilation and reducing emissions of water vapour, for example, by not boiling food.
+Combat condensation by improving ventilation and reducing emissions of water vapour, for example, by limiting time spent boiling food.
 Fit extractor fans in kitchens and bathrooms to expel humid air.
 It also helps if the wall surfaces are well insulated.
 Dehumidifiers can provide a short-term solution.

 Remove harmful modern materials, such as cement render or mortar pointing, which can trap damp.
 Replace with traditional lime-based breathable materials that allow it to escape by evaporating away.